IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :DoiProvider
 ++++++++++++

-As of this writing "DataCite" and "EZID" are the only valid options. ``:DoiProvider`` is only needed if you are using DOI.
+As of this writing "DataCite" and "EZID" are the only valid options for production installations.
+Developers are welcome to use "FAKE". ``:DoiProvider`` is only needed if you are using DOI.

 ``curl -X PUT -d DataCite http://localhost:8080/api/admin/settings/:DoiProvider``